 If you want to know someone's view on a particular topic, you go

 and ask them, right?
 Getting their answer directly is much better

-than second-guessing what their response
+than second-guessing what their response might be.

 The challenge comes when you want to gauge the opinions of

-base before launching a new product or service.
+customer base before launching a new product or service.

 Whether it's corporate culture issues, or customer satisfaction

 research, the best source of feedback and suggestions is usually

 the primary stakeholders themselves.
 We can try to guess what